GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
+> ### Don’t go into a two-year development with nothing coming out in the middle.
+Have something come out every two months, so you can evaluate, regroup, and restart.
 >
-> ~ *Ada Lovelace*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts